 "Baritone Noel Bouley is a rising star that seems poised to become the next Dutchman of choice!
 There is nothing about this taxing role that eludes him.
 Mr. Bouley has a robust, rolling tone that is well-supported and responsive to his every interpretive nuance.
 His rich vocalizing and well-considered musical journey resulted in a potent, cathartic performance.” – Opera Today

-Mr. Bouley is now in his fifth season as an ensemble member at Deutsche Oper Berlin.
+Mr. Bouley is now in his sixth season as an ensemble member at Deutsche Oper Berlin.
 His first role upon arrival in 2013 was the title role in Verdi’s Falstaff in a premiere production directed by Christof Loy.
 He was hailed as “…an excellent Falstaff, with a great sense of comic timing and a burnished baritone…” Most recently in Berlin he made successful debuts as Enrico in Lucia di Lammermoor, Amonasro in Aida, and Marcello in La bohème.
 In February of 2018 he made his debut in the title role of R. Wagner's Der fliegende Holländer at Opera San José in California for which Opera Today declared him as “a rising star that seems poised to become the next Dutchman of choice!”
 He then returned to Germany for his role and house debut as Ford in Falstaff at Opera Cologne.

 In the 2016/2017 season Bouley began with a return to Deutsche Oper Berlin in the role of Don Alfonso in a new production of Così fan tutte in which he was praised for his “Striking and Flexible Baritone!”
 He then continued with Sharpless in MadamaButterfly, Sergeant Lescaut in Manon Lescaut, and Donner in the last performance of Götz Friedrich’s famed production of Das Rheingold.